-But when you switch to Linux, you’ll find that folders are often termed as directory.
+But when you switch to Linux, you’ll find that folders are often termed as directories.

 This may confuse some new Linux users.
-Should you call it folder or directory?
+Should you call it a folder or a directory?
 Is there even a difference?

 Here’s the thing.
-You can call it folder if you want or directory if you like.
+You can call it a folder if you want or a directory if you like.
 It won’t make a difference.

-But if you wonder why a folder is called directory in Linux, here is some explanation.
+But if you wonder why a folder is called a directory in Linux, here is some explanation.

 Why is a folder called a directory in Linux?